 - Paranoia or hallucinations

-Visible signs on the body are less common than you think, so not seeing them on your loved one does not mean they aren’t using meth.
-One in three meth users reported getting meth mouth or broken teeth, and 31% reported having sores, abscesses or infections on their skin from scratching.
+Visible signs are less common than you’d think, so just because someone isn’t exhibiting these signs doesn’t mean they aren’t using meth.
+One in three people who use or have used meth reported meth mouth or broken teeth, and 31% reported sores, abscesses or infections on their skin from scratching.

-However, these signs are more common among heavy meth users.
-Heavy meth users are four times more likely to get meth mouth and two times more likely to get sores or infections.
+However, these signs are more common among people who report heavy meth use.
+People who use meth heavily are four times more likely to experience meth mouth and two times more likely to have sores or infections.

-The method of use is also important when deciding what to look for.
+The method of use also plays a part in physical signs of use.
 In our survey, people who smoked meth were three times more likely to get meth mouth, while those who snorted it were 2.5 times more likely to have nasal damage.
 Those who injected meth were three times more likely to have sores or infections on their skin.

-A combination of a particular visible sign and the matching paraphernalia for using meth (sores and a needle or syringe, for example) is a telling indicator.
+A combination of particular visible signs and matching paraphernalia — sores and a needle or syringe, for example — is a telling indicator.

-Tweaking is another important element for determining whether or not someone is on crystal meth.
-Tweaking is the phase that occurs at the end of a drug binge when the person using can’t achieve a rush or high anymore, struggles to achieve the feelings of euphoria and is often left with intense cravings and a sense of desperation.
+“Tweaking” is another element that can help determine whether or not someone is using crystal meth.
+Tweaking occurs at the end of a drug binge when the person using can’t achieve a rush or high anymore, struggles to achieve feelings of euphoria from meth and is often left with intense cravings and a sense of desperation.

 Some additional signs of tweaking can include: